EnterpriseBranding/wordpress-meta-tags/readme.txt

 = 1.3.0 =
 * Update: complete refactoring, switching to more maintainable OOP code
+* Update: removed page title setting, because you can define it elsewhere natively
+* Update: sections are now collapsable
+* Fix: added some missing tags

 = 1.2.7 =
 * Fix: first product disappeared on WooCommerce shop page